StephenCleary/blog-stephencleary-dotcom/blog/_posts/2009-04-30-message-framing.md

 ## The Solution, Part 3 - Code

-A code sample for using length-prefixing is in its own blog post at [http://blog.stephencleary.com/2009/04/sample-code-length-prefix-message.html]({% post_url 2009-04-30-sample-code-length-prefix-message %}).
+A code sample for using length-prefixing is in [its own blog post]({% post_url 2009-04-30-sample-code-length-prefix-message %}).

 Another decent code example of length prefixing is on [Jon Cole's blog](http://blogs.msdn.com/joncole/archive/2006/04/25/simple-message-framing-sample-for-tcp-socket-part-2-asynchronous.aspx), although he assumes all the messages are just ASCII strings.